Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 epithalamion - a poem that celebrates a wedding, often a lyric ode.

-epitrite - a foot of four beats, only one of which is unstressed - first (uxxx) second(xuxx),third(xxux) and fourth(xxxu) epitrites depending on position of unstressed beat.
+epitrite - a foot of four beats, only one of which is unstressed - first (uxxx) second(xuxx), third(xxux) and fourth(xxxu) epitrites depending on the position of the unstressed beat.

 falling rhythm - occurs when unstressed beats follow stressed beats, as with trochees and dactyls.
 The voice falls away when the lines are read.